Skip to content

 Zeroes can have different meanings across omics data types.
 This page outlines the suggested approaches for handling zeroes in your omics data within Mass Dynamics.

-Some visualisations and analyses, such as PCA and heatmaps, may fail if the dataset contains missing values or zero values.
-This can happen because:
+Some visualisations and analyses, such as PCA and heatmaps, may fail or produce inappropriate results if the dataset contains missing values or zero values.

 The recommended preprocessing steps depend on your omics dataset type.